-Nationwide averages on 30-year fixed and 15-year fixed refinances both trended upward.
-Meanwhile, the average rate on 10-year fixed refis also notched higher.
+The average rates on 30-year fixed and 15-year fixed refinances both were higher.
+Meanwhile, the average rate on 10-year fixed refis also cruised higher.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.45 percent, up 6 basis points from a week ago.
-A month ago, the average rate on a 30-year fixed refinance was lower, at 4.42 percent.
+The average 30-year fixed-refinance rate is 4.18 percent, up 9 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.24 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $734 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $718 per $100,000 borrowed.
+That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-Monthly payments on a 10-year fixed-rate refi at 3.77 percent would cost $999.20 per month for every $100,000 you borrow.
-If you can manage that hefty monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.57 percent would cost $988.39 per month for every $100,000 you borrow.
+If you can manage that substantial monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed